February 2012 update allows quick partial crawling of multiple sites.

 SocSciBot 4 blog has more information and bug reports.

-Web crawler and link analyser for the social sciences
+Web crawler and link analyser for the social sciences and humanities

 SocSciBot is a Web crawler for link analysis research on a single web site or collection of sites, or for text search/analysis on a collection of sites.
 Free SocSciBot download.